Many businesses are finally getting employees back to the office after this long Pandemic period of working from home.

 I’m a firm believer that you can’t fix a problem if you don’t know it exists, and you can’t know about it unless you ask.
 Find out what the issues are and put a plan in place to get them resolved.

 Managing employees is very similar to parenting in that the kids need to know they are valued and loved.
 Don’t neglect this very important aspect of employee retention.

-Our economy is booming and most anyone who wants a job is working.
-Organizations that are able to find and keep productive employees have a strategic advantage.
+Our economy is again booming, and almost anyone who wants a job is working.
+Organizations that can find and keep productive employees have a strategic advantage.

-Pay attention to your employees, address their needs, and provide them with fair compensation so that your organization will be able to retain the employees you will need to achieve corporate objectives.
+Pay attention to your employees, address their needs, and provide them with fair compensation so that your organization can retain the employees you will need to achieve corporate objectives.